vinta/fuck-coding-interviews/README.md

 ## Bugs

 If you find any bug or poor implementation in this repo, please let me know by opening an issue or pull request.
-I would appreciate your help.
+Me and my cats would appreciate your help.

 ## Resources